Jāņukalns Open-Air Stage

 Jāņukalns is one of Smiltene’s hills and is also depicted in the town’s coat of arms.
 Today, it is known as Jāņukalns, while in the past, it was called Jānis Park.

-- In 1910, the then-owner of Smiltene Manor, Paul Lieven, granted this plot of land to the Smiltene Volunteer Firefighters’ Association for permanent, unlimited use.
-An open-air stage was built in its natural hollow, where Smiltene residents and guests gather for various celebrations.
-The territory was enclosed by a neat wooden fence with two small wooden huts housing the ticket office, and wooden entrance gates that were always decorated with birch branches.
+- In 1910, the then-owner of Smiltene Manor, Prince Paul Lieven, handed this plot of land over to the Smiltene Volunteer Firefighters’ Society for permanent use.
+An open-air stage was established in its natural hollow, where residents and guests of Smiltene gather for various celebrations.
+The surrounding area was adorned with a neat wooden fence featuring two wooden booths for ticket sales and a wooden entrance gate, which was always decorated with birch boughs.

 - Lieven stipulated that by 1914, the firefighters were to construct a building serving the entire town.
 A park was to be created with playgrounds, a velodrome, and music pavilions, providing schoolchildren and young people with opportunities to spend their free time outdoors in meaningful activities, steering them away from alcohol, encouraging interest in sport, and developing physical strength and agility.
 Unfortunately, this vision was never realised.